Skip to main content

 Reporting an issue with Planview Anvi

-As Planview Anvi Chat is work in progress, features and content are added and refined as Planview receives feedback from customers.
+As Planview Anvi Chat is a work in progress, features and content are added and refined as Planview receives feedback from customers.

 To report an issue with current Planview Anvi capabilities, you can open a Planview Customer Care support case.
 Be sure to include details about the affected ProjectPlace Anvi feature and the steps needed to reproduce the issue.